wuyeh-jobe/Data-Structures-and-Algorithms/Multi-key Sorting/README.md

   The functionality of the program is defined as follows.

-	This program produce a sorted list of 2D ant locations, each location specified by its integer x and y coordinates and the time t that the ant visited that location.
+	This program produces a sorted list of 2D ant locations, each location specified by its integer x and y coordinates and the time t that the ant visited that location.
 The list is sorted by two keys: the x coordinate and the y coordinate.
 	The sorted list has all x coordinates in ascending order and for locations that have the same x